 There are also many monasteries around Sofia.

-Dear clients and visitors, we hope this information has been of use for you!
+Dear travelers and explorers, we hope this information has been of use for you!

 It doesn`t matter where you will go, what you will see as long as you have fun and be safe.